Jakub Jankto

-Jakub Jankto ([ˈjakup ˈjaŋkto]; born 19 January 1996) is a Czech professional footballer who plays as a midfielder for Czech First League club Sparta Prague, on loan from La Liga club Getafe, and the Czech Republic national team.
+Jakub Jankto ([ˈjakup ˈjaŋkto]; born 19 January 1996) is a Czech former professional footballer who played for the Czech Republic national team.
+A versatile player, Jankto could play as a full-back, left midfielder or left winger.

+Jankto came out as gay in a social media post in 2023, making him the first active male international footballer to come out as gay.

 Club career

 Jankto signed for Udinese from Slavia Prague in 2014 for a reported fee of €700,000.
-Without making his league debut for the team, he went on loan to Serie B side Ascoli in 2015.

-He made his career league debut for Ascoli on 15 September 2015 in a Serie B 1–0 home win against Virtus Entella.
+Without making his league debut for the team, he went on loan to Serie B side Ascoli in 2015, debuting on 15 September in a Serie B 1–0 home win against Virtus Entella.

 On 6 July 2018, Sampdoria announced that Jankto had joined the club on an initial loan deal with an obligation to make the transfer permanent for €15 million.
 On 12 August 2018, Jankto scored on his debut for Sampdoria in a 1–0 Coppa Italia win against Viterbese.
 Sampdoria later made the transfer permanent.

-On 20 August 2021, Jankto signed a two-year contract with La Liga club Getafe CF. On 10 August of the following year, he returned to his home country after joining Sparta Prague on a one-year loan deal.
+On 20 August 2021, Jankto signed a two-year contract with La Liga club Getafe CF. The following year on 10 August, he returned to his homeland after joining Sparta Prague on a one-year loan deal.

+On 15 July 2023, Jankto signed a two-year contract with option with Serie A club Cagliari.
+He made his debut with Cagliari on 21 August 2023 in a goalless draw against Torino FC.
+On 3 March 2024, he scored his first goal for Cagliari in a 1–0 victory against Empoli.

+On 21 August 2025, Jankto announced on Instagram story end of his career due to persistent health problems.
+He also referred to “wanting to spend more time with his son” as one of the reasons.

+International career

+In March 2017, Jankto received his first call-up by coach Karel Jarolím to the Czech senior squad for two matches against Lithuania (friendly) and San Marino (2018 FIFA World Cup qualification).
+The same year on 22 March, he debuted against the former opponent with his first goal that ended in a 3–0 victory.

 Personal life

-Jankto was in a relationship with model Markéta Ottomanská and they had a son.
+Jankto was in a relationship with model Markéta Ottomanská and had a son.
 They separated in 2021.

-On 13 February 2023, Jankto publicly came out as gay in a social media statement, becoming the first active senior international in men's football to do so.
+On 13 February 2023, Jankto publicly came out as gay in a social media statement, becoming the first active senior international men's footballer to do so.
 Jankto's move received support from football clubs, footballers and other athletes.

+On 18 April 2023, Jankto was stopped by police near the Sparta Prague Strahov training center.
+He submitted to a breath test behind the wheel of his vehicle, but refused to take a drug test and a medical examination.
+He also drove without a driver's licence, which had been taken away by the authorities earlier in 2023.
+In response, club management initiated a meeting with Jankto, and it was decided that he would not participate in training sessions with the first team.